pustotnik/curriculum-vitae/src/alexander-magola.md

       - organizing small cluster of KVM/QEMU servers (Proxmox VE + simple backups of images) on 2 physical servers with roles: http proxy, SVN, hg/git server, Redmine, Jenkins CI (main + several agents)
-      - set of scripts to create base Linux firmware image based on Gentoo with ability to install on any computer
+      - set of scripts to create a Linux firmware image based on Gentoo with ability to install on any computer

     **Experience in brief**: